cchitsiang/awesome-stars/README.md

 - [novuhq/novu](https://github.com/novuhq/novu) - The open-source notification Inbox infrastructure.
 E-mail, SMS, Push and Slack Integrations.
 - [webstudio-is/webstudio](https://github.com/webstudio-is/webstudio) - Open source website builder and Webflow alternative.
 Webstudio is an advanced visual builder that connects to any headless CMS, supports all CSS properties, and can be hosted anywhere, including with
 - [openapi-ts/openapi-typescript](https://github.com/openapi-ts/openapi-typescript) - Generate TypeScript types from OpenAPI 3 specs
 - [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
-Open-source CLI that can be used in TUI mode as a coding agent or Headless mode to run background agents
+Open-source CLI that can be used in Headless mode to run async cloud agents or TUI mode as an in sync coding agent
 - [yourselfhosted/slash](https://github.com/yourselfhosted/slash) - An open source, self-hosted platform for sharing and managing your most frequently used links.
 Easily create customizable, human-readable shortcuts to streamline your link management.
 - [a16z-infra/ai-town](https://github.com/a16z-infra/ai-town) - A MIT-licensed, deployable starter kit for building and customizing your own version of AI town - a virtual town where AI characters live, chat and socialize.
 - [RealKai42/qwerty-learner](https://github.com/RealKai42/qwerty-learner) - 为键盘工作者设计的单词记忆与英语肌肉记忆锻炼软件 / Words learning and English muscle memory training software designed for keyboard workers
 - [Infisical/infisical](https://github.com/Infisical/infisical) - Infisical is the open-source platform for secrets, certificates, and privileged access management.
 - [tomoyanakano/shopify-app-template-node-typescript](https://github.com/tomoyanakano/shopify-app-template-node-typescript) - 🧩 Shopify App Template with Typescript
+- [langgenius/dify](https://github.com/langgenius/dify) - Production-ready platform for agentic workflow development.
 - [microsoft/TypeChat](https://github.com/microsoft/TypeChat) - TypeChat is a library that makes it easy to build natural language interfaces using types.
 - [FuelLabs/fuels-ts](https://github.com/FuelLabs/fuels-ts) - Fuel Network Typescript SDK
 - [mattzcarey/shippie](https://github.com/mattzcarey/shippie) - extendable code review and QA agent 🚢